-UPDATE 2-Commerzbank falls to Q2 loss on weak markets, restructuring
+UPDATE 3-Commerzbank slips to Q2 loss on weak markets, restructuring

 By Tom Sims

-FRANKFURT, Aug 2 (Reuters) - Germany's Commerzbank fell to a bigger-than-expected net loss in the second quarter due to weak markets and restructuring charges, sending its shares down more than 3 percent ahead of the Frankfurt market open on Wednesday.
+FRANKFURT, Aug 2 (Reuters) - Germany's Commerzbank swung to a net loss in the second quarter due to weak markets and job-related restructuring charges but said it expected a small net profit for the full year.

-The 637 million-euro ($753 million) net loss was bigger than the 584 million euro shortfall expected by analysts polled by Reuters.
+The 637 million-euro ($754.34 million) net loss was bigger than the 584 million euro shortfall expected by analysts polled by Reuters.
+In June, the bank warned of a loss due to the booking of 807 million euros of restructuring charges.

-Commerzbank shares were indicated down 3.3 percent in pre-market trading by 0617 GMT at brokerage Lang & Schwarz.

-"Start may be shaky today," one Frankfurt-based trader wrote in a note.

-Commerzbank said it was expecting a "slightly positive" net profit for the full year thanks to asset sales such as the sale of its headquarters - Germany's tallest building - to Samsung Life Insurance.
+Commerzbank, Germany's second biggest bank, said it expected a "slightly positive" net profit for the full year thanks to asset sales such as the sale of its headquarters - Germany's tallest building - to Samsung Life Insurance .

+Chief Financial Officer Stephan Engels wouldn't give any figures for its full-year outlook, but UBS estimated net profit of between 100 million and 150 million euros.
+Commerzbank made 279 million euros in net profit in 2016.

 Commerzbank said first-half weakness was "due to the numerous geopolitical events and landmark elections in Europe, a difficult capital market environment and the challenges posed by low interest rates".